JoydeepMallick/How_to_git/README.md

 7. It **might ask permission to use your github or ask you to sign in once on the screen for permissions** and then when all done, check the repo, its updated with all the commit messages you wrote.

-# ⚠AMoving Files to a Specific Folder in GitHub Repository
+# ⚠Moving Files to a Specific Folder in GitHub Repository

 ## Scenario